5 Rules of Strength Training for Cyclists & Triathletes

 Check your ego at the door to the weight room.

-The weights you place on the bar or in your hands have very little to do with whether or not you get out of your strength training what you’d like…which for most triathletes and cyclists is better performance.
+Putting more weight on the bar or in your hands have very little to do with whether or not you get out of your strength training what you’d like…which for most triathletes and cyclists is better in-sport performance.

-What DOES have a massive impact on getting those results is learning how to move, and to do so WELL.
+What DOES have a massive impact on getting those results is learning how to move, and to MOVE WELL.

-In part because we’re adults, and in part because of our egos, we tend to think that we can and should load up the bar or movements as much as we possibly can, and that is what will lead us to better sport performances or gains.
+In part because we’re adults, and in part because of our egos, we tend to think that we should load up the bar or movements with as much weight as we possibly can, and that is what will lead us to better sport performances or gains.
+(I mean, that’s what “the research shows”, right?)

 This could not be further from the truth.

-This happens in every sport, however, as many mistakenly come to think that doing “sport-specific movements in the gym” (AKA mimicking sports movements like pedaling with squats and lunges) will help you see gains.
+The other big mistake many make, is to copy “sport specific” movements in their strength training.
+This happens in every sport, however, as many come to think that doing “sport-specific movements in the gym” (AKA mimicking sports movements like pedaling with squats and lunges) will help you see gains.

 In fact, it won’t.
 Instead we want to: